Attraction-enhanced emergence of friction in colloidal matter

 with ${\bf u}_i(t)$ the unit orientation vector of particle $i$ and $\langle \cdot \cdot \rangle$ denoting an ensemble-average over all particles.
+Importantly, rolling and torsion are effectively superimposed in these measurements.
 As shown in Fig.~\ref{fig:fig1}(c), for weak attractive interactions $C(t)$ rapidly decays indicating a fast randomisation of the particle orientation.
 For stronger attractive interactions, this orientational relaxation is strongly slowed down or even arrested, giving rise to a clear plateau in $C(t)$.
 This mobile-to-arrested transition of the orientational dynamics is further illustrated by plotting a typical trajectory of the particle orientation on the unit sphere: at low polymer concentration the particle orientation undergoes constant Brownian rotation [Fig.~\ref{fig:fig1}(d1)], while at higher polymer concentration this motion becomes intermittent [Fig.~\ref{fig:fig1}(d2)] and eventually fully arrested [Fig.~\ref{fig:fig1}(d3)].
-We attribute this slowdown of the rotational dynamics to the emergence of \textit{attraction-induced} friction between particles due to interparticle contact.
-At high attraction strength these contacts are rarely broken by thermal fluctuations, leading to the full arrest of the particle orientation.
 Our data thus highlight that the emergence of interparticle friction is directly governed by the strength of the attractive interactions.
-Yet, the ensemble-averaged description provided by $C(t)$ offers no microscopic insight as to how the frictional arrest of a particle arises due to the interaction with neighbouring particles.
+However, the attractive interactions alone cannot explain the observed slowdown in orientational dynamics.
+This is because the attractive forces act centrally and do not exert tangential constraints, thus lacking the ability to directly hinder rotation.
+Instead, we attribute the observed arrest to the attractive interactions working in concert with a friction mechanism that naturally occurs in our system (e.g. solid-solid friction~\cite{lin2015hydrodynamic,guy2015towards} and/or hydrodynamic lubrication interactions~\cite{jamali2019alternative,wang2020hydrodynamic}).
+In other words, the attractive forces promote particles being in close proximity of one another, resulting in a more extensive `sampling' of the tangential frictional interactions between particles, which ultimately leads to the observed `attraction-enhanced' orientational arrest.
+Importantly, these rolling constraints do not arise from adhesive surface-surface interactions between the particles.
+Instead, the origin lies in the enhanced influence of frictional forces caused by the closer proximity of particles due to attraction.
+We note that previous studies have labelled contacts that restrict rolling in attractive systems as `adhesive contacts'~\cite{richards2020role,richards2021turning,larsen2023rheology}.